-This simple addition to the wonderful Contact Form 7 (CF7) plugin adds basic honeypot anti-spam functionality to thwart spambots without the need for an ugly captcha.
+This simple addon module to the wonderful Contact Form 7 (CF7) plugin adds basic honeypot anti-spam functionality to thwart spambots without the need for an ugly captcha.

 The principle of a honeypot is simple — bots are stupid.
 While some spam is hand-delivered, the vast majority is submitted by bots scripted in a specific (wide-scope) way to submit spam to the largest number of form types.
 In this way they somewhat blindly fill in fields, regardless of whether the field should be filled in or not.
-This is how a honeypot catches the bot — it introduces an additional field in the form that if filled out will cause the form not to validate.
+This is how a honeypot catches the bot — it introduces an additional field in the form that if filled out will trigger the honeypot and flag the submission as spam.

 If you’d like to translate this plugin, please visit the plugin’s translate.wordpress.org page.
 As of v1.10, all translation is handled there.
-Thank you to the polyglots that contribute!
+Version 2.0 brings a bunch of new strings in need of translation, so a huge thank you to the polyglots that contribute!